-Malaria and pneumonia peak at seven days, chicken pox most usually appear 14 days after exposure.
-Increase in swelling is noted in surgical patients both on the 7th and 14th days after surgery
+Malaria and pneumonia peak at seven days, chickenpox most usually appear 14 days after exposure.
+An increase in swelling occurs in surgical patients both on the 7th and 14th days after surgery.

 Fifth of the Ten Words

-“Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you" ~ Exodus 20:12
+“Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you."

-This "Word" is also recited in the New Testament, with the addition and observation that it comes with a promise.
+This "Word" is also recited in the New Testament, with the observation that it comes with a promise.

-To honor in Hebrew means to give weightiness and value too.
-To esteem highly.
-A deeper study on the Hebrew Word for honor can be viewed in the article "Glory and Liver"
+To honor in Hebrew means to give weightiness and value and to esteem highly.

 The Fifth "And God Said"

-Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years ~ Genesis 1:14
+Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years.

-At first glance you may wonder what is the connection here.
-I did.
-The beautiful thing about the Bible is it will many time explain itself because it's messages, themes, and symbols are always consistent, as we will see this explained in the story of Joseph.
+At first glance, you may wonder what the connection is here.
+The Bible's beautiful thing is it will often explain itself because its messages, themes, and symbols are always consistent.
+As we will see, the connection finds its explanation in the story of Joseph.

-As is shown in the above verse God uses this connection and comparison of the heavenly bodies with family.
-This is also exhibited in the account of Abraham.
+As is shown in the above verse, God uses this connection and comparison of the heavenly bodies with family.
+This same symbolic meaning is exhibited in the account of Abraham.

-"blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore . . . " ~ Genesis 22:17
+"blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore . . . "

-We might see that God is showing us that our earthly relationships are directly related to our spiritual heavenly relationship with God that kick off the rest of the instructions to how we treat all others.
-This can be seen as a reminder that we are more than just earthly beings we are spiritual.
+God shows us that our earthly relationships are directly related to our spiritual, heavenly relationship with God.
+Our relationship with God strongly influences how we treat all others.
+This thought is a reminder that we are more than just earthly beings.
+We are spiritual.

-Just as the Sun gives us a picture of God, that illuminates the moon, representing the church His bride.
-The stars representing the children they produce and the heavens themselves background this picture with the infinity of eternity.
+The Sun represents God, and the moon His bride, the church, and the stars depict the children that they produce.
+And the heavens themselves background this picture with the infinity of eternity.

-This father, mother, child relationship was to always image the relationship of God with His people and the blessed fruit that comes from that union.
+This father, mother, child relationship was always to depict God's relationship with His people and the blessed fruit that comes from that union.

-God created man in His own image; in the image of God He created him; male and female He created them.Then God blessed them, and God said to them, “Be fruitful and multiply ~ Genesis 1:27-28
+God created man in His own image; in the image of God He created him; male and female He created them.Then God blessed them, and God said to them, “Be fruitful and multiply.

-"That you may live long on the land" can be connected to our eternity with God as well as our length of days on this earth
+The phrase "That you may live long on the land" connects with our eternity with God as well as our length of days on this earth.

 Sixth of the Ten Words

-Interesting that this is the "sixth" Word, considering that, according to biblical numerics six is the number of the life of man.
-Also the sixth letter of the Hebrew Aleph-Bet is the letter vav which represents the image of a nail.
-Nails, as scripturally referenced, were an instrument of the crucifixion... of Christs innocent death.
+Interesting that this is the "sixth" Word, considering that, according to biblical numerics, six is the number of the life of man.
+The sixth letter of the Hebrew Aleph-Bet is the letter "vav," which represents the image of a nail.
+Nails, as Scripturally referenced, were an instrument of the crucifixion of Christ's innocent death.
 He was "led as a lamb to the slaughter" (Isaiah 53) for our transgressions.

-In John chapter 8 Jesus confronts the religious rulers of the day who were seeking to kill Him and references whose commands and ways they are obeying.
+In John chapter eight, Jesus confronts the religious rulers of the day who were seeking to kill Him and refers to whose commands and ways they are obeying.

 You are of your father the devil, and the desires of your father you want to do.
-He was a murderer from the beginning ~ John 8:44
+He was a murderer from the beginning.

-Although we understand that Christ's death was part of the plan of salvation, we see how He even bore and took the sin of murder as He pointed to its source.
+Although we understand that Christ's death was part of the plan of salvation, we see how He pointed to its source.

 It is valuable to reflect as well that we can kill in other ways besides physical killing.
 We can assassinate someone's character with our words.
-We can kill their hope with our negativity, We can annihilate ones soul with insult.
+We can kill their hope with our negativity.
+We can annihilate one's soul with an insult.

 Our life inside and out is precious and significant to God.